ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+give an idea of the distance one would
+havo to go to BOO thoroughly even the
+greater part of the oity of London-tho
+largest city in the world.
+- The average of humanlife, according
 to Prof. Warren, ls about 3? years.
 One
 quarter die previous to the age of 17, and
 those who pass this age onioy a felicity